Over the years I have discovered some valuable airport hacks that make traveling by plane all the more pleasurable. Even on a budget.

 And make sure you’ve washed your feet.

-Make sure you choose that make you feel lovely and are easy to take off.
+Make sure you choose a pair of elegant flight shoes that make you feel lovely and are easy to take off.

 5: Take Your Electric Toothbrush On Board

 People just love to give you advice about travel, don’t they?
 Unfortunately, half of what they tell you is utter tosh.

 Know that you CAN take any of these electric toothbrushes on a plane as long as it is placed in your hand luggage.

 Before knowing this brilliant travel hack, I would all too often find myself standing inside the plane toilet, trying desperately to squeeze out a smattering of toothpaste onto my finger to take the taste of

 wine healthy sparkling water away from my breath.

 And then I found this wonderful airport hack.
 If in doubt, ask an airline person.

 “Are we allowed to take electric toothbrushes on board a plane?”
 I enquired

 “Yes”, said the nice airport check-in person, ” As long as it is in your hand luggage”.